grantcolley/dotnetwhat/README.md

                 numbers[i] = i;
             }
 ```
-## Atomicity of Variables and Volatility and Interlocking
+## Atomicity of Variables, Volatility and Interlocking

 Atomic simply means a read from memory, or a write to memory will be done in one single step.
 So, when you assign a variable, the assignment happens in a single step, and likewise with reading a variable.